tyharg/formanew-platform-do/CONTRIBUTING.md

-# Contributing to SeaNotes
+# Contributing to FormaNew

-Thank you for your interest in contributing to SeaNotes!
+Thank you for your interest in contributing to FormaNew!
 This document provides guidelines and information for contributors to help make the contribution process smooth and effective.

 ## Table of Contents